-At Camp Lawton, we use an Individualized Advancement Program, meaning that our top priority is providing each individual Scout the best possible program.
-Merit badges are scheduled at specific times during the day.
+At Camp Lawton, we use an Individualized Advancement Program, using adult counselors.
+Our top priority is providing each individual Scout the best possible program.
+Merit badges are scheduled at specific times during the day (see schedule in the Merit Badge Programs section).
 Scouts wishing to earn a merit badge should plan to attend those classes every day or they may not complete the badge.
-Thanks to Camp Lawton's size, advance sign-ups are not necessary.
-Scouts sign up for Merit Badges by attending the first session of that Merit Badge during the week.
-If there is a maximum enrollment for a class, enrollment will be on a first come, first served basis, unless otherwise announced at the Sunday night Scoutmaster's meeting.
-On occasion, classes may conflict or personal goals may get in the way of a class.
-In that case, be sure to speak to the area director.
+Scouts will sign up for Merit Badges as part of the registration.
+Each class has a maximum enrollment, thus enrollment will be on a first-come, first-served basis.
+As there may be cancellations, feel free to ask about availability during registration.
+On occasion, classes may conflict, or personal goals may get in the way of a class.
+In such a case, be sure to speak to the area director.
 Very often, we can be flexible enough to help you meet your goals despite our schedule.
-The Troop will need to provide blue cards for their Scouts.
+The Troop will need to provide filled-out and signed blue cards for their Scouts.
 Scouts are required to bring blue cards with them to their first day of class.
-Assist your Scout by ensuring that pre-requisites are complete before camp.
+Assist your Scouts by ensuring that pre-requisites are complete before camp.